ChrissieFrankie/ChrissieFrankie/README.md

 ## Hi there 👋
+WILL FEATURE ONLY ALPHA VERSIONS

+# TO DO
+- WRAP UP GUI FIXES OF X LOYALTY
+- START ALGORITHM FARM
+- START SPOTYFY

 <!--
 **CHRISSY-FRANKY/CHRISSY-FRANKY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.